 Reverse osmosis water is an incredible starting point for any aquarium owner seeking to create ideal water conditions for their fish and coral.
 RO water is completely free from chemicals toxic to fish like chlorine and chloramines, is neutral in pH, and contains no water hardness.
 Many tropical fish require specific water environments to thrive.
-Reverse osmosis allows you to control the parameters of the water chemistry, meaning you can support whatever aquatic life you desire.
+Reverse osmosis allows you to control the parameters of your aquarium water’s chemistry, meaning you can support whatever aquatic life you desire.
 Saltwater and reef aquariums are notoriously difficult to maintain.
 Reverse osmosis simplifies the process by giving you a reliable, consistent pure water to craft your saltwater environment.
+In this article, you can discover answers to questions about using reverse osmosis for both freshwater and saltwater aquariums.

-Reverse osmosis produces high purity water free of water hardness, chemicals like chlorine, toxins, and removes up to 99% of dissolved solids in the water.
+Reverse osmosis water is ideal for aquariums because it produces a blank slate that you can manipulate to best suit your fish tank’s needs.
+RO systems produce high-purity water free of water hardness, chemicals like chlorine, toxins, and up to 99% of dissolved solids in the water.
 This provides a neutral environment for you to create the ideal conditions for your fish to thrive in.
 Reverse osmosis water allows you to design the precise water conditions that best suit your aquarium, unrestricted by your local water quality.
-Reverse osmosis eliminates heavy metals, nitrates, salts, and dissolved minerals from water, leaving behind incomparable purity and an inimitable blank slate from which you can craft your aquarium environment.
-The water is primed to be reconstituted into the exact parameters your fish need.
+Reverse osmosis also eliminates heavy metals, nitrates, salts, and dissolved minerals from water, leaving behind incomparable purity from which you can craft your aquarium environment.
 Reverse osmosis gives you total control over the pH levels of the water, the salt content, and what minerals your aquatic life will be exposed to.
-Reverse osmosis simplifies stabilizing your aquarium.

-Anyone who’s maintained an aquarium is intimately familiar with the importance of stable and predictable water quality.
+If you have ever maintained an aquarium, you are intimately familiar with the importance of stable and predictable water quality.
 Even slight imbalances can precipitate illness and trigger declines in the health of your reef.
 Every fish requires a unique combination of pH and minerals to facilitate a happy and healthy life.
 South American cichlids like Red Oscars and Green Terrors thrive in very soft water that rests at a neutral pH.
-If you’re on well water or living in hard water territory, your water will not be able to support these magnificent, aggressive fish.
+If your home uses well water or you live in regions with hard water, your water will not be able to support these magnificent, aggressive fish.
 African cichlids from Lake Malawi need very hard water with an alkaline pH of 8 or greater.
-This mimics the waters in which these exotic fish originated before being disseminated as popular pets.
+These conditions mimic the waters in which these exotic fish originated before being disseminated as popular pets.
 It is very easy to imitate these conditions when you have pure water that will respond predictably to whatever minerals and pH buffers you introduce to the water.

 Reverse osmosis systems (also called RO) vary in the number of stages they use to process water.
 All reverse osmosis systems use a membrane to tackle the most thorough stage of filtration.
 However, reverse osmosis units also use a sediment pre-filter to eliminate any dirt, debris, or rust particles from the water.
 Though the membrane is very capable of removing sediment, too much of it can clog the RO system’s flow restrictor and cause the system to lose pressure.
 Most reverse osmosis systems also come equipped with both a carbon pre-filter and post-filter.
 Carbon removes chlorine and volatile organics from the water by a process called adsorption.
-This is a vital stage, not only because chlorine is very toxic to fish, but to help protect the system as a whole.
+This is a vital stage, not only because chlorine is very toxic to fish, but also because RO membranes are sensitive to chlorine.
 The thin-film composite membrane has a very low tolerance for chlorine, so a carbon pre-filter eliminates the chemical before contact.
 These pre-filters extend the lifespan of the membrane and boost the efficacy of the system.

 What does a reverse osmosis system remove?

-Reverse osmosis systems eliminate fluoride, arsenic, benzene, calcium, magnesium, heavy metals like lead and copper, and pesticides in addition to many other dissolved organic and inorganic solids.
-However, there are specific compounds RO is able to strip from the water that makes it additionally helpful for aquarium owners.
+Reverse osmosis systems reduce the levels of fluoride, arsenic, benzene, calcium, magnesium, heavy metals like lead and copper, and pesticides in addition to many other dissolved organic and inorganic solids.
+However, there are specific compounds RO strips from water that makes it especially helpful for aquarium owners.

 Nitrates

-Nitrates are generated when nitrogen combines with oxygen and are compounds commonly found in water supplies.
-However, while humans have a tolerance to reasonable levels of nitrates, fish are much more sensitive to the nitrogen compound.
+Nitrates, compounds commonly found in water supplies, are generated when nitrogen combines with oxygen.
+However, while humans have a tolerance to reasonable levels of nitrates, fish are much more sensitive to nitrogen compounds.
 As nitrate levels climb, algae will spread throughout the tank.
 Nitrates also suppress the oxygen levels in the water, which can negatively affect the wellbeing of all fish.
-If the levels reach over 100 parts-per-million(ppm), even hearty fish will become stressed and worsen in health.
+If the levels reach over 100 parts-per-million(ppm), even hearty fish can become stressed and worsen in health.
 They can be especially dangerous to young fish and fry.

-While freshwater aquariums are able to tolerate up to 40ppm of nitrates, reef aquariums are far less forgiving.
-Even sleight nitrate levels can damage your corals and invertebrates.
-Sea cucumbers like the Sea Apple and the Tiger Tail are extremely sensitive to nitrates and unable to handle exposure to them.
-Anemones, crustaceans, and other marine life will become ill at just 0.25ppm.
+While freshwater aquariums can tolerate up to 40ppm of nitrates, reef aquariums are far less forgiving.
+Even slight nitrate levels can damage your corals and invertebrates.
+Sea cucumbers, such as the Sea Apple and the Tiger Tail, are extremely sensitive to nitrates and unable to handle exposure to them.
+Anemones, crustaceans, and other marine life will become ill at just 0.25 ppm.
 Though nitrates will be produced by fish as a waste byproduct, reverse osmosis ensures the starting level of nitrates is minimal.
 Nitrates can further be controlled in a tank by regular and diligent cleaning, mangrove plants, and natural nitrate reduction methods like using live sand and live rock with nitrifying bacteria.

 Phosphates